Frogs of Borneo

 pardalis

-Rhacophorus pardalis is the 'flying’ frog a naturalist will most likely find in the primary and old secondary forests of Borneo.
-It is, of course, a glider rather than a flier.
-Size of adults: approx. 50 mm in males, 60–70 mm snout-vent length in females.
-The large size, the bright red hand and foot webbing, in combination with the yellow flanks with black dots, make this frog easy to identify.
+Rhacophorus pardalis is the “flying frog” most likely to be encountered by naturalists in primary and old secondary forests throughout much of Borneo.
+Of course, it is a glider rather than a true flier.
+Its moderately large size, bright red hand and foot webbing, and yellow flanks patterned with black dots make this species easy to identify.
+Beyond Borneo, its range includes Peninsular Thailand, Peninsular Malaysia, Sumatra, and the Philippines.

-Although relatively common, little is known about the habits of this frog because it lives high up in the canopy.
-The call of the male is a series of chuckles.
-Eggs are deposited in a foam nest attached to vegetation overhanging a pond or other suitable bodies of water.
+Although relatively common, the habits of this frog remain poorly documented because of its arboreal lifestyle.
+The male call is a series of soft chuckles.
+Eggs are deposited in a foam nest attached to vegetation overhanging a pond or other suitable body of water.